aurora-opensource/au/docs/develop.md

     And so on.

+    Additionally, if you use `direnv`, you can run the tools from any folder.
+However, if you don't, you can only run them from the project root folder.

 The first step to set up `direnv` is to install the tool itself, using [their installation instructions](https://direnv.net/docs/installation.html).